 What does OTC mean?

 OTC is short for “over-the-counter.”
 OTC drugs are medicines you can buy without a prescription from your doctor.
 You usually can find these medicines at your local grocery or drug store.
-Chances are, you’ve used OTC products many times to relieve pain, constipation, or nausea, or to treat symptoms of a cold or the flu.
+Chances are, you’ve used OTC medicines to relieve pain, constipation, or nausea, or to treat symptoms of a cold or the flu (influenza).

 Talk to your family doctor

 If there is something you don't understand about a medicine you're taking or are planning to take, ask your doctor or pharmacist.
 If you still don't understand, ask him or her to explain things more clearly.
-If you are taking more than one medicine, be sure to ask how the medicines will work together in your body.
-Sometimes medicines cause problems when they are taken together (this is called a drug interaction).
+If you are taking more than 1 medicine, be sure to ask how the medicines will work together in your body.
+Sometimes medicines cause problems when they are taken together.
+This is called a drug interaction.